Inklingo

 enviar

-Use 'enviar' when you are sending a physical package or an official communication like a report, or when sending a person on a specific mission.
+Use 'enviar' when you are sending a package, an official communication like a report or email, or sending a person on a specific mission.

 A colorful storybook illustration of a human hand gently tossing a small brown sealed box through the air, symbolizing the act of sending an item.